Physical Activity: What You Should Know

 How Much Physical Activity Should I Do?

 There are some simple guidelines to help you determine your physical activity.
-According to the Department of Health and Human Services’ (HHS) Physical Activity Guidelines:
+According to the second edition of the Department of Health and Human Services' Physical Activity Guidelines:

 - Children and adolescents should do 60 minutes (1 hour) or more of physical activity daily.

-Can I Do Physical Activity If I Already Have a Medical Condition?
+Can I do Physical Activity If I have an Existing Medical Condition?

 People With Disabilities